kannguyen1210/election-analysis/README.md

 # election-analysis

 ## Project Overview
-A Colorado Boảd ò Elections employee has given you the following tasks to complete the election audit of a recent local congressional election
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.